wedesoft/www.wedesoft.de/_posts/2024-12-26-clojure-ruby-python-performance.md

 The Python math library implementation uses a lookup table for arguments up to 20.

 Since the result of factorial of 20 fits into a 64 bit integer, one can use unchecked integers in Clojure to get a fast implementation.
-The resulting implementation is almost as fast as the Python math library implementation.
+The resulting implementation is slightly faster than the Python math library implementation.
 Note that the factorial implementation of the Python math library does not perform unchecked 64 bit integer math.
 In Python one can use the Cython dialect to use the C compiler and unchecked math with 64 bit integers.
+Finally one can use RubyInline to embed a C implementation in a Ruby program.
 The Cython implementation is the fastest for computing factorial of 20.

 Finally using a macro, which of the three languages only Clojure supports, is faster than all other implementations but obviously limited to cases where the function argument is known at compile time.